andrew-potts/Flight-Graph-C-/README.md

 - **Find Shortest Path**: Use Dijkstra's algorithm to find the shortest path between two airports based on flight costs.
 - **OOP Design**: The system is designed using object-oriented principles such as classes, encapsulation, and data abstraction.

-## Technologies Used

-- **C++17**: The project is built using C++17 standard.
-- **Data Structures**:
-  - Unordered maps for managing airports and their connected flights.
-  - Vectors for storing flight details.
-  - Priority queues to implement Dijkstra's algorithm efficiently.

 ## Classes

 ### Airport